evanmayer/julia-quickstart/README.md

 - Type the command `pwd` (short for **print working directory**) and hit `Enter`/`Return` to see the full path to `~` expanded.

 - Use the command `ls` (short for **list**) to show the files and directories in the file system hierarchy below your current working directory.
+In UNIX, technically, everything is a file!

 ![The cwd and ls commands](https://github.com/evanmayer/julia-quickstart/blob/master/image1.png)